inventhouse/tutorials/TinkerTacticsGame/README.md

 [Here is a lovely playthough video](https://youtu.be/KDMDGH_u7_c)

-The following are a substantially rewritten, hopefully clarified and generalized, version of the rules.
+The following are my (hopefully) clarified and generalized version of the rules.

 Equipment
 ---------
 Each player needs:
-- A 3x4-square mini-board that can be joined with other boards on a long and short side.
+- A 3×4-square mini-board that can be joined with other boards on a long and short side.
-- 2d4, 2d6, and 1d8 which must form a clear set, distict from all other players.
+- 2d4, 2d6, and 1d8 which must form a clear set, distinct from all other players.
     - Commonly, dice sets may only include one d4 and one d6; we can duplicate them with other dice as follows: roll the d4, d6, and d8, then "copy" the d4 and d6 scores to, say, the units and tens d10s (or other dice) respectively, and re-roll the actual dice.
 Note: it is important to know the upper limit of each stand-in when adjusting dice below.